mace141/Notes/Python/python.md

 ```

 #### Complex numbers

-* numbers that combine a real and an imaginary part
+Numbers that combine a real and an imaginary part

 ``` python
 7j            # => 7j